toydotgame/win7-survival-kit/README.md

 ### Disabling the Windows Update Service
 As it doesn't serve much use anymore, and can sometimes use 100% of your available RAM on lower end machines, it's worthwhile to disable the Windows Update service.
 1. Run, `services.msc`
-2. Look for the _Windows Update_ service.
-Set its startup type to _Disabled_ and press the _Stop_ button to stop the task.
+2. Stop and disable the _Windows Update_ service.

 ## 2. Programs
 In the `Extras\` folder, there are a few program installer executables that I've collected.